edenbd50/CryptoBull-Claim-Check/README.md

 <img src="https://github.com/edenbd50/CryptoBull-Claim-Check/blob/main/images/dec_to_hex.png" alt="dec_to_hex" >

-Since we need to convert each time the Dec number of the Bull that we want to check if he claimed a bear, I've made an Python web app example for everyone to use. :)
+Since we need to convert each time the Dec number of the Bull that we want to check if he claimed a bear, I've made a Python web app example for everyone to use. :)